vmware-tanzu/community-edition/docs/site/content/docs/latest/scale-cluster.md

 * [Frequently Asked Questions](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md) about Cluster Autoscaler and how it relates to alternative autoscaling approaches.
 * [Cluster Autoscaler on Cluster API](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/clusterapi) for information about cluster-api provider implementation for cluster autoscaler.

 By default, Cluster Autoscaler is disabled.
-To enable Cluster Autoscaler in a workload cluster, set the `ENABLE_AUTOSCALER` to `true` and set the `AUTOSCALER_` options in the cluster configuration file or as environment variables before running `tanzu cluster create --file`.
+To enable Cluster Autoscaler in a workload cluster, set the `ENABLE_AUTOSCALER` to `true` and set the `AUTOSCALER_` options in the workload cluster configuration file or as environment variables before running `tanzu cluster create --file`.
+Sample workload cluster template files are available here: [AWS](aws-wl-template), [Azure](azure-wl-template.md), [vSphere](vsphere-wl-template.md).

-Each Cluster Autoscaler configuration variable in a cluster configuration file corresponds to a parameter in the Cluster Autoscaler tool.
+Each Cluster Autoscaler configuration variable in a workload cluster configuration file corresponds to a parameter in the Cluster Autoscaler tool.
-For a list of these variables see [Cluster Autoscaler](../tanzu-config-reference.md#autoscaler) in the *Tanzu CLI Configuration File Variable Reference*.

 The `AUTOSCALER_*_SIZE` settings limit the number of worker nodes in a cluster, while `AUTOSCALER_MAX_NODES_TOTAL` limits the count of all nodes, both worker and control plane.

-Set `AUTOSCALER_*_SIZE` values depending the number of worker nodes in the cluster:
+Set `AUTOSCALER_*_SIZE` values depending on the number of worker nodes in the cluster:

    * For clusters with a single worker node, such as `dev` clusters, set `AUTOSCALER_MIN_SIZE_0` and `AUTOSCALER_MAX_SIZE_0`.
    * For clusters with multiple worker nodes, such as `prod` clusters, set: